rodluger/starry_process/joss/paper.md

 publication submitted in parallel to this paper [@PaperII], we derive an interpretable effective Gaussian Process (GP) model for this problem that enables robust probabilistic characterization of stellar surfaces using photometric time series observations.
+Our model builds on previous work by @Perger2020 on semi-interpretable Gaussian processes for stellar timeseries data and by @Morris2020b on approximate inference for large ensembles of stellar light curves.
-Implementation of this model requires the efficient evaluation of a set of special functions and recursion relations that are not readily available in existing probabilistic programming frameworks.
+Implementation of our model requires the efficient evaluation of a set of special functions and recursion relations that are not readily available in existing probabilistic programming frameworks.
 The `starry_process` package provides the necessary elements to perform this analysis with existing